wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 == Upgrade Notice ==

+= 1.0.7 =
+Update you plugin now for 3 important bug fixes.

 = 1.0.6 =
 Important upgrade!
 Install now to ensure this plugin continues to work when you upgrade WP e-Commerce to new version 3.8.10.